ColinDao/Your_Move.../README.md

 **Minimax Algorithm**: The AI agent uses the minimax algorithm to search through the possible outcomes and determine the best move to make. <br />
 **Alpha-Beta Pruning**: Alpha-beta pruning is applied to optimize the minimax algorithm and reduce the number of paths explored. <br />
-**Graphical User Interface (GUI)**: A simple GUI is provided to visualize the Tic Tac Toe board and player moves.
+**Graphical User Interface (GUI)**: A simple GUI is provided to visualize the Tic-tac-toe board and player moves.

 ## Credit

-This project was completed as apart of [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2024/).
+This project was completed as a part of [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2024/).
 Go check them out!

 ## License